 There has not been any matter or circumstance, other than that referred to in the financial statements or notes thereto, that has arisen since the end of the financial year, that has significantly affected, or may significantly affect, the operations of the Fund, the results of those operations, or the state of affairs of the Fund in future financial years.

 Signed in accordance with a resolution of the directors.

 On behalf of the Directors

 Mr Chris Alu

 Chairman of the Board of Trustees

 Captain (N) Alois Ur Tom OBE

 Director

-Port Moresby 29th March 2011
+Dated at Port Moresby 28th March 2012